Azure/azure-rest-api-specs/documentation/openapi-authoring-automated-guidelines.md

 **Description**: This rule appears when you define a model type inline, rather than in the definitions section.
 If the model represents the same type as another parameter in a different operation, then it becomes impossible to reuse that same class for both operations.

-**Why the rule is important**: Name of the model will convert into a class name, if not given explicitely, it'll be automatically generated/ non-descriptive, which results in non-optimal user experience.
-Also, if the model is used by another operation, it won't be shared unless it's named and referenced by the operation.
+**Why the rule is important**: Anonymous parameters will be autogenerated as non-descriptive parameters which the client will not be able to share across operations or provide good documentation for, thereby resulting in poor user experience.

 **How to fix the violation**: Move the schema to the definitions section and reference it using $ref.

 **Impact on generated code**:

 **Before**

-**Spec**
+Spec:
 ```json5
 …
 "parameters":[